-Most states have laws which prohibit passengers from riding in any vehicle-drawn trailer.
+Most states have laws that prohibit passengers from riding in any vehicle-drawn trailer.
 Riding in a trailer is illegal and dangerous as passengers would not have access to federally approved restraints such as seat belts.
 These laws sometimes have exceptions.
-For instance, riding in a trailer may be permitted on farm land or private property.
+For instance, riding in a trailer may be permitted on farmland or private property.

 The laws concerning passengers riding in recreational campers and similar trailers are considerably different from one state to the next.
 Often, a distinction is made between “5th wheel” trailers, travel trailers and truck campers.
 It is best to check these rules with the state authority before transporting passengers.

 Riding in the bed of a pickup truck

 In general, passengers are not permitted to ride in the load space or “bed” of pickup trucks, unless that vehicle is fitted with federally approved passenger restraints.
 There are usually exceptions to this law, for instance: in Texas, passengers may ride in the bed of a pickup truck on private property, farmland, farm to market roads and beaches.

 Drivers must not allow passengers to ride in the trunk of their car.
 Most states prohibit passengers from traveling in or on any part of a vehicle not specifically designed for the purpose of carrying passengers, except during emergencies.

 There are traffic laws in many states dictating how motorists must drive on mountain roads or through canyons, in the interest of maintaining safety.
 You should check out these rules before driving in any mountainous region.